erenerdilli/erenerdilli/README.md

 - 👋 Hi, this is Eren, I'm a human.
 I develop software sometimes.
 Besides that I do other human stuff like sleeping, eating and moving.

 - 👀 I’m interested in creating.
-Sometimes I just talk and sometimes I actually create.
+Sometimes I just talk about creating and sometimes I actually create.
 But mostly talk...
 When I do create, it generally takes place in areas like web, mobile and game development.

 - 🌱 I'm currently learning: AWS/Azure, Elastic, React/React Native...
 That's one long learning curve...